mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

   * Do you keep full rights to the articles, or can the writer republish them on other sites?
   * Does the writer receive a byline?
     * e.g., "by Michael Lynch"
-  * Is the author allowed to link to their own website?
+    * Is the author allowed to link to their own website in the byline?
 * Timing
-  * How many hours per week do you expect the writer to work each week?
+  * How many hours do you expect the writer to work each week?
   * How quickly must the writer complete work after they receive an assignment?
-  * Is it critical for their working hours to overlap with yours?
+  * Is it critical for the writer's working hours to overlap with yours?
 * Payment
   * How do you [structure payment](#pay-per-hour-per-word-or-per-piece)?
   * What method of payment will you use?
     * Check?
 PayPal?
 Venmo?
   * How quickly can writers expect payment?
-  * Do you need to collect tax information from them?
+  * Do you need to collect tax information from the writer?
     * In the US, you'll need to [collect a 1099](https://www.irs.gov/forms-pubs/about-form-1099-misc) from any freelancer that you pay more than $600 per year.
 This is often unnecessary if you pay them through a marketplace like Upwork.
   * Will you pay a kill fee if you decide not to publish the writer's work?
     * Publishers sometimes pay a "kill fee" if a writer completes an assignment, but the publisher doesn't use it.
 * Example articles
   * Link to content to serve as the inspiration for what you want.
     * Be specific about what you like about the examples.
-  * You can also link to counter-examples of writing you don't like.
+  * You can also link to counter-examples of writing you dislike.
     * What aspects of the counter-examples should writers avoid?

 ## Save money by offering flexibility